 Often specified as a covering for single-storey rear extensions, it provides a pleasant view for occupants looking down from the upper floors of the house, also adding an interesting visual detail from an exterior perspective.

-In rural situations, green roofs can be used as a smart solution to help houses blend sensitively into the setting – particularly for Paragraph 55 dwellings constructed on green belt land.
+In rural situations, green roofs can be used as a smart solution to help houses blend sensitively into the setting – particularly for Paragraph 55 (now Paragraph 79) homes constructed on green belt land.

-This is why these living coverings are looked upon so well by planners, as it’s a straightforward way to show how the new building will be camouflaged within the plot, minimising its overall visual impact.
+This is why green roofs are looked upon so well by planners, as it’s a straightforward way to show how the new building will be camouflaged within the plot, minimising its overall visual impact.

 From a planning perspective, a green roof also establishes a biodiverse environment for bees, butterflies and insects, making up for the loss of habitat that may occur as a result of development.